magipamies/Qgis_plugin/README.md

 ## Installation

-The plugin can be installed using the QGIS Plugin Manager, go into Qgis to `Plugins` menu and `Manage and install plugins`, in `All` section search for `BuscaRecursos`.
+### Via plugins menu
+The easier way to install it is using the QGIS Plugin Manager:
+- Open to the Qgis `Plugins` menu.
+- Click to  `Manage and install plugins`.
+- Search for `BuscaRecursos` into the `All` section.

-The plugin will be available in the `Plugins` menu and `Plugins toolbar`.
+Once installed, it will be available in the `Plugins` menu and the `Plugins toolbar`.

-### Manual
+### Manually

-The plugin files need to live in a directory called `BuscaRecursos` inside the QGIS Python plugins directory.
+Copy the pluggins files into the `BuscaRecursos` folder, inside the QGIS Python plugins directory.

 *Windows note:* The QGIS plugin directory should be under `C:\Documents and Settings\<Username>\.qgis2\python\plugins\` (Windows XP) or `C:\Users\<Username>\.qgis2\python\plugins\` (Windows +7).

-*QGIS 1.8 note:* QGIS 1.8 stores it config under a `.qgis` directory.
+*QGIS 1.8 note:* QGIS 1.8 stores its config into the `.qgis` directory.

-Once the plugin is loaded in the python directory, it can be enabled from the list of installed plugins in QGIS and then accessed from the plugins menu.
+Once the plugin is loaded into the python directory, it can be enabled from the list of installed plugins in QGIS and then accessed from the plugins menu.

-### Using git
+### Via git

-If you are using `git` then simply clone the repository into your QGIS python plugins directory:
+Clone the repository into your QGIS python plugins directory:

     cd ~/.qgis2/python/plugins/
     git clone https://github.com/magipamies/qgis_BuscaRecursos_pluguin.git BuscaRecursos